 In short, the (previously Abid) Clever Coffee Dripper is great method to brew a cup of coffee.
-Like a classic “pour over” you put the brewer over your coffee cup (perhaps double-walled glass one, if you’re fancy 😉) and the coffee falls into your cup.
+Like a classic “pour over,” you put the brewer over your coffee cup (perhaps a double-walled glass one, if you’re fancy 😉) and the coffee brews directly into your cup.

 In short, this means that the Clever Dripper is not a pour-over system, even though it looks so much like a Hario V60 or Kalita Wave.
 Instead, the Clever Coffee Dripper is an immersion brewer like the timeless French Press or the new-fangled AeroPress.
 By “immersion brewer” I mean that your water and ground coffee beans sit together in the container for a time.
 (In a pour-over, the water basically flows past the ground coffee.)

 It’s really only once you’ve brewed your coffee that the Clever Dripper resembles a pour over.
 You brew with the Clever Dripper on a flat surface.
 This has its gasket system in the “closed” position, and you leave it this way for 1-5 minutes (to your taste) after you’ve added the beans and then the water.
 Once placed on a compatible cup, the Clever Dripper lets the water flow, and the filtered, brewed coffee will drain into your waiting cup.

 I covered the basics of brewing with the Clever Coffee Dripper above.
 But let’s get a little more explicit and and specific before we get on to the rest of the Abid Clever Coffee Dripper review.
 To make a great cup of coffee with the Clever dripper I do the following: